Indonesian students invent pinger to find quake victims

 A trio of Indonesian university students has invented a device that uses high-frequency signals to help locate victims after a natural disaster.

-Dubbed Detector of Interconnected Position Points or "Deoterions", the tool emits a ping signal with movement as slight as breathing that can be detected up to 10 km (6.2 miles) away.
+Dubbed Detector of Interconnected Position Points or Deoterions, the tool emits a ping signal with movement as slight as breathing that can be detected up to 10km away.

-The signal receiver can be plugged into a mobile phone or laptop, and works with an app available on both Apple and Android systems, the students said.
+The signal receiver can be plugged into a mobile phone, laptop, and works with an app available on both Apple and Android systems, the students said.

+Users of the device can then receive each other's signals during a search and rescue operation.

+A flashing green sign will appear on a rescuer's screen upon activation.
+As the flashes get quicker, it indicates that they are closer to a victim's location, said one of the students, Adin Okta Triqadafi, in an interview with the Jakarta Post.

 "Anything can happen if one is buried too long.
 The victim's leg or hand may have to be amputated, or they could run out of oxygen," Boer said, underscoring the race against time to find those buried after an earthquake.